 interior of American Airlines first class cabin on Boeing 787 aircraft

-American Airlines first class on a Boeing 787 aircraft.
-Credit: J.T.
-Genter/AwardWallet
+American Airlines Flagship Business on a Boeing 787 aircraft.
+Credit: American Airlines

 Fly American Airlines

 The most straightforward use of AAdvantage miles to trek across the Pacific Ocean is for flights on American Airlines.
-Even though the airline employs dynamic award pricing, the “starting at” rates for the two destinations in Oceania it serves —Sydney (SYD) and Auckland (AKL) — are reasonable.
+Even though the airline employs dynamic award pricing, the “starting at” rates are reasonable.
+AA has recently increased its routes to the South Pacific region and now serves four destinations in Oceania: Sydney (SYD), Brisbane (BNE), Melbourne (MEL), and Auckland (AKL).

-Presently, you can fly to Sydney, Australia from Los Angeles (LAX) and to Auckland from both LAX and Dallas–Fort Worth (DFW).
+Presently, you can fly to any of these locations directly from both Los Angeles (LAX) and Dallas–Fort Worth (DFW).

 For AA-operated flights originating in the lower 48, award prices follow the chart below: